chinmay-sawant/MotionSaver/README.md

 - **Easy-to-use GUI**: A simple interface to manage all your settings.
 - **Widget Management**: Toggle any widget on or off.
 - **Video & Profile Management**: Easily select videos and manage user profiles.
+- **GPU Selection**: Choose preferred graphics card for video rendering in the settings.

 ## Usage 👨‍💻